smirnovkirilll/lookmomimadataengineer/README.md

 &nbsp;
 ## Contact me
-I do already have a permanent job, but if you found my experience interesting, I'm open to a dialogue on specific projects, you can find me on [Linkedin](https://www.linkedin.com/in/smirnovkirilll).
-At the very least, perhaps I could recommend another DWH specialist I have worked with who might be able to help you.
+I do already have a permanent job, but if you believe I can help with your project, feel free to contact me on [Linkedin](https://www.linkedin.com/in/smirnovkirilll).
+At the very least, perhaps I could recommend another DWH specialist I have worked with and who might be able to help you.